firebase/firebase-admin-node/README.md

 ## Supported Environments

-We support Node.js 6.0 and higher.
-Please note that the Admin SDK should only be used in server-side/back-end environments controlled by the app developer.
+We support Node.js 8.13.0 and higher.

+Please also note that the Admin SDK should only be used in server-side/back-end environments controlled by the app developer.
 This includes most server and serverless platforms (both on-premise and in the cloud).
 It is not recommended to use the Admin SDK in client-side